Palbear/XML-Technologien-Project/doc/Dataset.md

 For some author names we could not find the information in the DBpedia by simply parsing the provided author name, even though the entry for this author exists.

+E.g.:

+Painter name in XML file: Pehr Hilleström d.ä.

+DBpedia URI for the painter: http://dbpedia.org/page/Pehr_Hilleström

+The URI could not be found, since the painter name prepared for the query was: Pehr_Hilleström_d.ä.

 - Issue with painting measurements data

 Some paintings have more than 1 entry for painting measurements and measurements display info.